Use of Animals for Research and Teaching Purposes

 - Approval from an Animal Care and Ethics Committee AND

 - Authorisation from your institution to carry out animal research for the purpose of a particular research project.
 This authorisation is provided in the form of an 'Animal Research Authority'.
-The Authority is issued by your institution on the recommendation of the ACEC.
+The Authority is issued by the University on the recommendation of the ACEC.

 19. How long is approval for?

-Under the legislation, approval from the ACEC is valid for a period determined by the Committee, but which cannot be for a period of more than 12 months.
+Under the legislation, approval from the ACEC is valid for a period determined by the Committee, but cannot exceed 12 months.
 The exact period of approval is detailed in the Animal Research Authority issued by your institution.